Challenge level: 2 out of 5

 Our last day in the amazing Maasai Mara, we explore it even further on game drives.
 Covering a much larger area than we could on foot, we get a chance of spotting yet more of the animals that live in the area.
 Fingers crossed for lions, leopards, elephants, cape buffalos and rhinos, among many, many others.
 We retire for a final night back at the Maasai Moto Camp.

 Today sees us transferring back to Nairobi, where the rest of the day is free for us to spend as we wish in the spectacular capital city of Kenya.
 You can kick back at the hotel, wander the vibrant city streets or do some last-minute souvenir shopping.
-As it’s a free day, you need to arrange your own lunch and dinner – a fab opportunity to try out a couple of Nairobi’s many restaurants.
-Tonight, we enjoy a good night’s rest at a hotel in Nairobi.
+As it’s a free day, you need to arrange your own lunch – a fab opportunity to try out a couple of Nairobi’s many restaurants.
+Tonight, we meet again to enjoy a fantastic celebration dinner in Nairobi and a good night’s rest at a hotel.

 Our Kenyan adventure ends with an absolutely magical day visiting the incredible David Sheldrick Wildlife Trust elephant orphanage in Nairobi.
 The Sheldrick Wildlife Trust looks after and raises orphaned elephant babies, until they’re ready to return to the wild.
 As a registered charity, the David Sheldrick Wildife Trust makes a perfect choice of cause to support on your adventure.
 You’ll be able to meet the animals you’re helping and learn how their carers keep them happy after their rough start to life!